A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "Oh god, Yumemi!
 Are you all right?
 We were so worried!
 Where have you been?"
 Her mother pestered as she petted her pale locks. *1

 "I-I'm okay.
 I was with a friend," she blubbered.
-"He kept me safe until the chaos was over and brought me home."
+"He kept me safe until it was over and brought me home."

 Yumemi's father wiped her damp cheek, exclaiming, "Thank goodness you're alright.
 Where is the lad?
 I'd like to properly thank him."

 "At least he didn't leave you shivering in the cold," her mother sighed and took note to the cloak on Yumemi's petite shoulders.
-"Come now, let's go inside," she ushered.
+"Come now, let's go inside."

 Both of her parents gradually released her, but managed to keep some means of contact with their daughter: her mother eagerly pulled at her hand, while her father kept a supportive palm at the small of her back, and Chikara refused to let go of her waist.

-Yumemi swallowed thickly, cherishing the intimate moment, and was curious to how her friends were doing.
+Yumemi swallowed, cherishing the intimate moment, and was curious to how her friends were doing.
 Ryueri, the royal Prophetess of the Magical Kingdom, graciously informed her that they had been safely taken back to their homes.

 She felt horrible for leaving them alone again.
-They were so worried about her… But she couldn't- she couldn't have them that close to death's door!
+They were so worried about her… But she could not—she could not have them that close to death's door!
 She promised to protect them!

 As the four made their way inside the welcoming house, she felt warmth encompass her chilled skin.
-The details she had seemed to have missed beckoned her, even though her absence was so short: the wafting smell of their afternoon meal, the mumble of the news reporter on the television… This home had always cared for her throughout the fifteen years of her life.
+The details she had missed beckoned her, even though her absence was so short: the wafting smell of their afternoon meal, the mumble of the news reporter on the television… This home had always cared for her throughout the fourteen years of her life.

 Yumemi felt a gaping cold when her mother departed and released her palm, briskly claiming she would get her something warm to eat.
 The girl leaned into her father's sturdy grasp for a small moment, just as she once did as a child, and contently ran her hand through Chikara's brown locks.
 One would probably think it was odd to be standing there, in the doorway, but neither cared.